-In such a case, one can modify the script "pakcshome/scripts/makesavedstate" in order to change the SWI-Prolog default settings for memory limits of generated Curry applications.
-11 This can be done by changing the definition of the variable SWILIMITS at the beginning of this script.
+(which transforms a compiled Curry program into an executable) and install the complete system again (by "make" in the root directory).
+In this script, one has to to change the SWI-Prolog default settings for memory limits of generated Curry applications.
+This can be done by changing the definition of the variable SWILIMITS at the beginning of this script.
 Since different versions of SWI-Prolog have different command-line options, the correct setting depends on the version of SWI-Prolog: